ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Do not allow to recompute taxes on invoices that are not on draft state because tax and invoice amounts could change
 #.
 DISABLED, REMOVE IF NO NEEDED: Disable currency change when journal is changed
 #.
 Do not add currency info when reconciling from invoice
 #.
+Allow to set more than one default tax for sales/purchases, useful for multicompany but also for perceptions or similar tax applied together with vat's.
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

   * Preview and allow to change the rate thats is going to be used.